nazoadiego/Kinoko/README.md

 ## Features Today

 ### Priority
-- [T] Make the minutes and seconds in a same field in the form
+- [ ] Minutes and seconds in the form: make it look nice
 - [T] Add the logic so that when a timebox ends, another one starts
-- [T] Button_to to Link_to so that the task card displays properly
+- [ ] Button_to to Link_to so that the task card displays properly
 - [X] Recover yesterday's navbar and integrate it to the master
 - [D] Work on the landing page
 - [X] Work on the Figma